 This program offers full cultural and academic immersion for students who would like to study alongside Italian students in selected courses at the University of Florence.
 Courses are instructed in Italian and offered in a wide range of disciplines.

-(Fall only) The course schedule at the University of Florence (UniFI) includes a variety of courses in economics and political science offered in English, which provides an exciting opportunity for SU Florence Center students who are not proficient in Italian language to take a class with Italian students.
-These classes will meet at UniFI, an approximately 30-minute one-way commute from the SUF campus.
+(Fall only) The course schedule at the University of Florence (UniFi) includes a variety of courses in economics and political science offered in English, which provides an exciting opportunity for Syracuse Florence Center students who are not proficient in Italian language to take a class with Italian students.
+These classes will meet at UniFi, an approximately 30-minute one-way commute from the Syracuse campus.

-The SU Florence architecture program is designed for undergraduate students enrolled in a professional Architecture program, who have completed five semesters of design studio, either at Syracuse University or another school.
+The Syracuse Florence architecture program is designed for undergraduate students enrolled in a professional architecture program who have completed five semesters of design studio, either at Syracuse University or another school.

-This program is for designed for Studio Art majors or minors, offering studio classes in disciplines including (but not limited to) painting, drawing, sculpture and photography.
-Studio Arts students typically enroll in 2-3 studio classes, Italian language, and one other course from the variety of offerings at the SU Center.
+This program is designed for studio art majors or minors, offering studio classes in disciplines including (but not limited to) painting, drawing, ceramics, and photography.
+Studio arts students typically enroll in 2-3 studio classes, Italian language, and one other elective course at the Syracuse Center.